 2. Take a few deep breaths.
 As you’re doing this, get a sense of your body sitting here and also a sense of where you’re starting this moment from physically, emotionally, and mentally.
 At this time of the day, how is the body physically?
 Is there any tension or tightness anywhere?
 What emotions are present?
 Is there a neutral feeling or a sense of anxiousness or calm?
 Also, is the mind busy or calm?
 Begin to recognize this body naturally breathing.

-3. As you breath in, bring a beginner’s mind to this inhalation, noticing it as if for the first time.
+3. As you breathe in, bring a beginner’s mind to this inhalation, noticing it as if for the first time.
 Breathing out, bringing that same attitude toward the exhalation.
 Just resting awareness on the breath.

 4. Begin to get a sense of this body sitting here—instead of just noticing the positioning of the body, feel into the entirety of the body in this moment.
 This body is full of sensations from warmth to coolness, achiness, pressure, holding, pulsing, itchiness…perhaps some areas don’t have any feeling at all.
 Just spend the next minute feeling the sensations.
 Whatever is being experienced, just allow it and let it be, being curious about what’s here.